dr-richard-barker/Settlers_of_Mars_3D_LLM/ChatBot_priming_for_DnD_game/Detailed_space_wizard_game_max_detail.md

 How will your team use these to further your journey through time and the space made available by earlier settlers on Mars?
 The choices you make determine how far we go.

+This is just a basic outline, of course, the game structure will vary based on how you decide to use the dice and AI.
+During the game, the “Dungeon Master"/"Space Wizard" will consult with Open.ai, BARD, ChatGTP, YOU, and make up general excuses to use the dice.

 ---
 ## To Start the game first give each player a role and a dice to roll if needed…

 >Player 1: the “Dungeon master”/“Space wizard” uses a LLM to generate a challenge for the party to overcome (use You.com or other AI chatbots to assist with narrative synthesis, to > assist with narrative development, or "dice rolling").
 >
->Player 2: "Graphic designer" uses AI art generators to make an image that represents each turn (adobefirefly, DALLE2, etc...).
+>Player 2: "Graphic designer" uses AI art generators to make an image that represents each turn and design future habitats (adobe firefly, DALLE2, etc...).
 >
 >Player 3: "Medical team lead" uses LLM to write a summary of how they could overcome the challenge (BARD).
 >
->Player 4: "Coder" uses LLM to generate some computer code that could help at that stage of the narrative (eg. perplexity.ai).
+>Player 4: "Computer Coder" uses LLM to generate some computer code that could help at that stage of the narrative (eg. perplexity.ai).
 >
 >Playrt 5: "Librarian" uses LLM to mine literature (eg. elicit.ai)
 >
->Player 6: "Military team lead" The team leader then collates these into a ‘ game turn ‘ summary slide on a white board.
+>Player 6: "Military team lead" The team leader then collates these into a ‘game turn‘ summary slide on a whiteboard.
+>
+>Player 7: "Farmer and scientist" uses the SIMOC tool to calculate habitat and farm size -> https://ngs.simoc.space/

 Perhaps you have a mechanical engineer who wants to make some 3D models .stl, then go for it! perhaps a musician wants to use AI to make new audio samples.
-Perhaps you an electrical engineer who wants to design some circuits?
+Perhaps you are an electrical engineer who wants to design some circuits?
 Then go for it!

-How many challenges / stages will your team over come you on your way to settling Mars?
+How many challenges/stages will your team overcome you on your way to settling Mars?
 That depends on you and the choices your team make,

+---
+# Potential Characters to choose from
+Scientist, captain, engineer, farmer, doctor, others...?

+## Choose your / their strengths
+> Intelligence
+> Construction
+> Medicine
+> Agriculture
+> Leadership
+> Science
+> Reading
+> Music
+> Others...?

+Create AI team pic

+---
+## Descriptions of the characteristics your team will find useful for colonizing Mars:

+> Science: Scientists are essential for any colonization effort.
+They will be responsible for conducting research on the planet, developing new technologies, and finding ways to overcome the challenges of living in space.
+>
+> Engineering: Engineers are also essential for any colonization effort.
+They will be responsible for designing and building the structures that will be needed to support the colonists, such as habitats, power plants, and transportation systems.
+>
+> Medicine: Doctors and nurses will be essential for providing medical care to the colonists.
+They will also be responsible for developing new ways to prevent and treat diseases in space.
+>
+> Agriculture: Farmers and chefs will be essential for growing food for the colonists.
+They will need to find ways to grow crops in the harsh Martian environment.
+>
+> Leadership: Sociological leaders will be essential for keeping the colonists organized and motivated.
+They will need to be able to make difficult decisions and deal with unexpected challenges.
+Does this come from the Space Force or some other higher power (or >religion).
+>Others: The goal of the game is your own personal character and team development so feel free to add others.

 ---
 # Overview